 There are a couple of different options and finishes that you can opt for when skinning a kayak like this.
-First of all, you could use a layer of 450g fibreglass matting and a lloyd's approved resin.
+First of all, you could use a layer of 450g fibreglass matting and Lloyd's approved resin.
 Once cured you could then apply a standard polyester topcoat.
-All of these materials are...
-Read more
+All of these materials are included with our Read more

 We recommend that up to 10mm of Clear Resin should be poured at any one time before pouring the next layer.
 If doing multiple pours of clear casting resin, great care should be taken in regards to the heat that is generated with each pour.
 Before each pour, it is best to ensure the first pour has cooled (and is cool to the touch) before adding the next batch of resin.

 Yes, all Resins, Topcoats and Gelcoats sold by FibreGlassDirect are supplied with sufficient catalyst.

 We would recommend priming the lead with a G4 Damp Seal first.
 G4 should be thinly applied with a brush or roller and allowed to tack before applying the resin and chopped strand matting.

 When it first comes it is fully sealed so you snap off the top.
 The outside is threaded so if you flip the cap you will see the threads are on the opposite side.
 The cap will screw back on then to re-seal.

 Our Low-Cost General Purpose Resin is a re-blended resin which is suitable for non-critical DIY repairs (such as downpipe repairs etc.) Lloyds Approved Resin is a higher quality Polyester Resin which has been tested and approved by the Lloyds Register.
 It can be used for potable water storage projects, marine, pond and boat repairs.
 It is also WRAS Approved.
 Both are polyester resins.